ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 ----------------------

 This function produces statistics for the whole dataset.
-It can produce scalars (if the full period is chosen) or daily, monthly or seasonal statistics.
+It can produce scalars (if the full period is chosen) or hourly, daily, monthly or seasonal statistics.

 Parameters:
     * operator: operation to apply.
 Accepted values are 'mean', 'median', 'std_dev', 'min', 'max', 'sum' and 'rms'.
 Default is 'mean'

-    * period: define the granularity of the statistics: get values for the full period, for each month or day of year.
+    * period: define the granularity of the statistics: get values for the full period, for each month, day of year or hour of day.
-      Available periods: 'full', 'season', 'seasonal', 'monthly', 'month', 'mon', 'daily', 'day'.
+      Available periods: 'full', 'season', 'seasonal', 'monthly', 'month', 'mon', 'daily', 'day', 'hourly', 'hour', 'hr'.
 Default is 'full'

     * seasons: if period 'seasonal' or 'season' allows to set custom seasons.
       Default is '[DJF, MAM, JJA, SON]'